 The multitude of health problems that are linked to the usage of physical restraints make it clear that the few benefits of using physical restraints are completely outweighed by the harm that they incur.
 Because physical restraints inhibit the free movement of elderly adults, they are often forced to remain completely stationary for extended periods of time, until caregivers have time to provide them with assistance in moving or repositioning.
-These extended periods of time in which the patient is unable to move facilitate the formation of pressure sores.
+These extended periods of time in which the patient or resident is unable to move facilitate the formation of pressure sores.
 The use of physical restraints can also lead to incontinence and constipation.
 If your loved one has suffered from any of these experiences, you might want to call an elder abuse attorney in Los Angeles.

 The increased dependency that inevitably accompanies the physical ailments discussed above also has profound psychological repercussions.
 As elderly adults begin to lose the ability to care for themselves, many often feel ashamed and suffer a loss of dignity.
 This may lead to depression, isolation, and agitation, an overall lowering of the quality of life.

 If your loved one is being physically restrained, there is a high chance that the reason for his or her restraint is neither legally sound nor ethically acceptable.
 Due to the seriousness of the physical and emotional consequences of being physically restrained, it is critical that you contact the Los Angeles nursing home and assisted living neglect attorneys at the Law Offices at Ben Yeroushalmi immediately so that our team of experts can help you improve the situation of your loved one and obtain the rights to which he or she is entitled.
 Our team of lawyers have achieved the best results for our clients, and can help you if your loved one is being subjected to abuse or neglect at a nursing home or assisted living facility.